Primordial Gravitational Waves from Phase Transitions during Reheating: Parameterizing Cosmic Reheating

-Figure~\ref{fig:alpha_omega} presents various reheating scenarios in the $(\omega,\, \xi)$ plane, with thin dotted black lines arising from their correlation in various reheating scenarios~\cite{Co:2020xaf, Barman:2022tzk, Chowdhury:2023jft, Cosme:2024ndc, Barman:2024mqo}.
+Figure~\ref{fig:alpha_omega} presents various reheating scenarios in the $(\omega,\, \xi)$ plane, with thin dotted black lines that arise from their correlation in various reheating scenarios~\cite{Co:2020xaf, Barman:2022tzk, Chowdhury:2023jft, Cosme:2024ndc, Barman:2024mqo}.
 The vertical gray dotted line denotes the case $\omega = 0$.
 The pink area in the upper left corner, defined by $\xi > 3(1+\omega)/4$, gives configurations where $\rho_{R} < \rho_{\chi}$, thus leading to non-viable reheating scenarios as the energy density of SM radiation never exceeds that of the inflaton~\cite{Co:2020xaf}.
-Finally, we indicate some of the results of this work through blue-dotted lines: for various reheating scenarios, we find the shifting of the peak frequency of the GW spectra from first-order PTs, as well as amplification or suppression of their amplitude arising from their evolution in a non-standard cosmological background; cf. Section~\ref{sec:gw_fopt}.
+Finally, we indicate some of the results of this work through blue-dotted lines: for various reheating scenarios, we find a shifting of the peak frequency of the GW spectra from first-order PTs.
+Although the GWs are suppressed due to the additional energy component $\rho_\chi$ diluting their energy budget, the degree of suppression can be less pronounced due to their evolution in a non-standard cosmological background; cf. Section~\ref{sec:gw_fopt}.